 A nail technician has some of the skills of a manicurist, pedicurist, and/or cosmetologist.
 The nail technician focuses on fingernails and toenails, giving clients manicures and pedicures.
 All beauty workers, including nail technicians, also perform business record-keeping and are responsible for cleaning and sanitizing their tools and work area.
 Schools offering Nail Technology degrees can also be found in these popular choices.

 Nail technicians work with both fingernails and toenails on a cosmetic basis.
 While some technicians identify as exclusively manicurists or pedicurists, nail techs feel comfortable working with both clients' hands and feet.
 According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), about 86,900 individuals were working as manicurists and pedicurists in 2012, 27% of whom were self-employed.
-Self-employed techs may have their own salons, work from home, or rent a work space in a salon or spa.
+Self-employed techs may have their own salons or work from home.

 Duties and Responsibilities

 Daily tasks undertaken by nail technicians include the preparation for, the completion of, and the clean-up of nail services.
-Tools of the trade include stainless steel nail clippers, cuticle nippers, cuticle pushers, corn planers, tweezers, and carbide electric nail file bits.
 Most manicurists are trained in the application, maintenance, and removal of acrylic nails.
 Nail techs are responsible for the sterilization of their tools before each new client.
-Almost all manicurists and pedicurists are able to provide some type of light hand and/or foot massage.
+Many manicurists and pedicurists are able to provide some type of light hand and/or foot massage.

 Training and Licensing